 Parents that suffer from anxiety are more likely to have children that also suffer from anxiety.
 Learn more about your own anxiety by taking my anxiety test.

 ADHD Children and Anxiety Development

-- Excess Energy Clearly the main word with ADHD is "hyperactive," and the cause of that hyperactivity is not entirely clear.
+- Excess Energy The main word with ADHD is "hyperactive," and the cause of that hyperactivity is not entirely clear.
 But it is known that excess energy does develop into anxiety when it goes unused.
-Obviously that can be a problem, since those with ADHD cannot let loose that energy in modern society without being reprimanded.
-Excess energy can be a problem with all children, but may be a slightly bigger problem with ADHD children.
+That can be a problem since those with ADHD cannot use that energy in modern society without being reprimanded.
+Excess energy can be a problem with all children but may be a slightly bigger problem with ADHD children.